akalicki/akalicki.github.io/_posts/2013-08-18-a-short-introduction.md

 personal contact, as well as a medium for me to express my ideas and talk about the things that I find interesting.

-I have to say that I never really used to get the point of blogging.
-I guess I wasn't feel very comfortable sharing my thoughts in such a public format.
+I have to say that I never really used to get the point of blogging - I guess I wasn't very comfortable sharing my thoughts in such a public format.
 But my feelings have somewhat come around since then.
 I'm beginning to think that creating some sort of public space to talk about my projects and ideas might not be such a bad thing.
 Even if nobody reads what I have to say, it will all be worth it if I'm forced to slow down and reflect just a bit more.